asierra/Metagrafica/mg.1.md

 The generators produce repetitive primitives.

 `GNNUM i0 inc n decimals`
-:  Generates a series of *n* numbers and position each one at the current point using the PP matrix, using an initial number *i0*, increment *inc*, number of numbers *n* and number of *decimals*.
+:  Generates a series of *n* numbers and position each one at the current point using the PP matrix, using an initial number *i0*, increment *inc*, number of numbers *n* and number of *decimals*, with the current text style.

 `GNPATH n x y name`
 :  Generates the path *name* (a string you define) with *n* points with an initial point *x y* using the path matrix PT.
 Once created, the path can be used as *&name*.